klaytn/kips/KIPs/kip-81.md

     /// @dev Queue a passed proposal
     /// The proposal must be in Passed state
+    /// Current block must be before `queueDeadline` of this proposal
     /// If secretariat is null, any GC with at least 1 vote can queue.
     /// Otherwise only secretariat can queue.
     function queue(uint256 proposalId) external;

     /// @dev Execute a queued proposal
+	/// The proposal must be in Queued state
+    /// Current block must be after `eta` and before `execDeadline` of this proposal
-    /// If secretariat is null, any GC with at least 1 vote can queue.
+    /// If secretariat is null, any GC with at least 1 vote can execute.
-    /// Otherwise only secretariat can queue
+    /// Otherwise only secretariat can execute.
     function execute(uint256 proposalId) external;

     /// @dev Set secretariat account
     /// Must be called by address(this), i.e. via governance proposal. function updateSecretariat(address _new) external;

+    // getter functions

     /// @dev The secretariat account
     function secretariat() external view returns(address);

+    /// @dev Delay from proposal submission to voting start in block numbers function votingDelay() external view returns(uint256);

+    /// @dev Duration of the voting in block numbers function votingPeriod() external view returns(uint256);

+    /// @dev Grace period to queue() passed proposals in block numbers function queueTimeout() external view returns(uint256);

+    /// @dev A minimum delay before a queued transaction can be executed in block numbers function execDelay() external view returns(uint256);

+    /// @dev Grace period to execute() queued proposals since `execDelay` in block numbers function execTimeout() external view returns(uint256);

     /// @dev State of a proposal
     function state(uint256 proposalId) external view returns (ProposalState);